Spatially-Enhanced Temporal Fusion Transformer: Interpretable Multi-Output Prediction for Parametric Dynamical Systems with Time-Varying Inputs: Numerical results of SE-TFT

-This example describes the Ferrocyanide oxidation reaction in~\cite{morKocetal11}.
+This example describes the Ferrocyanide oxidation reaction in a coupled electrochemical kinetics and diffusion model from~\cite{morKocetal11}.
 The focus is on the reaction kinetics influenced by two parameters: the angular frequency of the input signal ($\omega$) and the rotation rate of the rotating disc electrode ($\omega_r$).
-The governing equations include two PDEs in~\labelcref{eq:fc_fick}, which describe the mass transport of the oxidant and reductant according to the second Fick's law, assuming that convective terms can be neglected.
+The governing equations include the two PDEs in~\labelcref{eq:fc_fick}, which describe the mass transport of the oxidant and reductant according to the second Fick's law, assuming that convective terms can be neglected.

 where the subscript `ox' represents oxidant and `red' represents reductant in the reaction.
 The vector of parameters is $\boldsymbol{\mu} = (\omega, \omega_r)^T$.
 Both reduction and oxidation can occur in the system.
 The terms $C_{\ell}, D_{\ell}, \, \ell= \mathrm{ox}, \mathrm{red}$, correspond to the concentration and diffusion coefficient, respectively.
 Additionally, an ODE for the charge balance is provided in~\labelcref{eq:fc_charge},